Widgets are the modular building blocks of dashboards. Read below how to add new widgets to a dashboard and what type of widgets we have.

 Adjust all options as you please, preview your widget on the right.
 If you’re happy, click on + Create.

-There is a selection of widgets to choose from: single value, line chart, bar chart, image, heatmap and gauge.
+There is a selection of widgets to choose from: single value, line chart, bar chart, image, heatmap, gauge and RTR.

 What is a single value widget?